vipinbihari/blog_cms/project_status.md

 **Implementation Status**: Completed - Partially Updated for Configuration System

 - `index.astro`: Homepage with featured posts and category sections
-  - ✅ Updated to use BLOG_CONFIG for site metadata and branding
+  - Updated to use BLOG_CONFIG for site metadata and branding
-  - ✅ Dynamic title, description, and OG image from configuration
+  - Dynamic title, description, and OG image from configuration
 - `posts/[slug].astro`: Dynamic route for individual blog posts
 - `posts/index.astro`: Redirect to first page of blog archive
 - `posts/page/[page].astro`: Paginated blog archive showing all posts chronologically
 - `categories/index.astro`: Page listing all available categories with post counts
-  - ✅ Updated to use BLOG_CONFIG for site name and metadata
+  - Updated to use BLOG_CONFIG for site name and metadata
-  - ✅ Dynamic page titles and descriptions from configuration
+  - Dynamic page titles and descriptions from configuration
 - `categories/[category]/[page].astro`: Paginated category archives showing posts by category
 - `tags/index.astro`: Page listing all available tags with post counts
 - `tags/[tag]/[page].astro`: Paginated tag archives showing posts by tag
 - `404.astro`: Custom error page with suggested posts for better user experience
 - `about.astro`: About page with company information, team member profiles, and mission statement
 - `contact.astro`: Contact page with form, contact information, and FAQs
-- `rss.xml.js`: RSS feed generation with custom XSL styling for better readability

 **Note**: Some pages still contain hardcoded content (about, contact) that could be made configurable in future iterations.